DubskySteam/AQP/admin/README.md

     **Note:** The move script has a static path to the payara server document root.
 If you are using a different folder structure, you will have to change the path in the script.

+## Fast deployment using shell scripts
+Deploying applications through the web-interface is slow and frustrating.
+Edit the 'deploy.sh' (if linux) or 'deploy.bat' (if windows) and change the paths.
+After you build the application you can now just run the script, which will deploy it for you.

 ## Bugs and known issues

 - Nothing noteworthy at the moment